rats-tales-publishing/simonellicewebsite/afghanistan.md

 “A lot, sir,” Denton said.
 “Two hundred at least and look, sir.”

-<p>He pointed to the village.
+He pointed to the village.
 I put the glasses on it.
-The light
-was strengthening every minute and what had just been dark spaces were becoming visible.
+The light was strengthening every minute and what had just been dark spaces were becoming visible.
 There were more people there than I expected and they didn’t seem to be villagers.
 There was a group at the place where the